 - (1) The forwarding agent shall compensate for any damage caused by the loss of or damage to goods the carriage of which is organised by the forwarding agent.
-The provisions of §§ 793 and 794, subsections 795 (1) and §§ 796-799 of this Act apply correspondingly. - (2) The forwarding agent shall be liable for any damage not specified in subsection (1) of this section if the forwarding agent has violated the obligations specified in subsections 855 (1) or (2) of this Act.
+The provisions of §§ 793 and 794, subsections 1 and 2 of § 795 and §§ 796-799 of this Act apply correspondingly. - (2) The forwarding agent shall be liable for any damage not specified in subsection 1 of this section if the forwarding agent has violated the obligations specified in subsections 1 or 2 of § 855 of this Act.
 The forwarding agent shall not be liable if the forwarding agent proves that the damage could not have been prevented even with due diligence. - (3) If the behaviour of the consignor or the specific defects of the goods contribute to causing the damage, the obligation to compensate and the amount of compensation shall depend on the extent to which these circumstances contribute to causing the damage.